People sometimes ask me for my apple pie recipe. It's not so much a recipe as a meticulous method for baking a more-or-less classic pie.

 You can do quite a bit of flattening of the dough using just the palm of a hand.
 Slap in the edges as they crack to reform them.
 Try to keep the edges neat until you're just about at the size you want.

 I like to use a tapered roller without an axle.
-I've used a wine bottle though.
+I've used a wine bottle though - a vodka bottle, too, come to think of it.
 Any clean cylindrical object will do.
 Roll from the center in all directions, then roll in secants (picture below) around the outside of the crust to finish.

 Here's the rolled out crust.
-It's big enough that those rough edges, formed in the final flattening strokes with the roller, will be trimmed off.
+It's big enough that those rough edges, formed in the final flattening strokes with the roller, can be trimmed off.

 Here is a recap of how to roll the dough.
 When I say "slap in the sides," I mean to kind of karate chop the sides with the heel of your hand when cracks appear after rolling.
 They always do, but you can help keep more of a circle if you do this when they're small.